aws/firelens-datajet/README-stability-setup.md

   --query 'Stacks[0].Outputs[?OutputKey==`ExecutionRoleArn`].OutputValue' --output text
 ```

+**Important:** Use the **private subnet IDs** for your Fargate tasks to ensure secure deployment with NAT Gateway internet access.

-Use these ARNs in your `config/collection-config.json` and run stability tests from `apps/firelens-stability/`.
+Configure these values in your `config/collection-config.json` and run stability tests from `apps/firelens-stability/`.

 ## Parameters